HSBC (Hong Kong): Hong Kong dollar bank notes

 HSBC is one of the three commercial banks which are authorised to issue banknotes for Hong Kong - the other two being the Bank of China (Hong Kong) and Standard Chartered Bank (Hong Kong).
 Of the total notes in circulation measured by value, HSBC is the most prolific issuer, its notes representing 67.7% of those in issue.
 Hong Kong is unusual in that it is one of the few countries or territories where commercial banks are still permitted to issue their own banknotes.

 Closure of bank accounts

 In June 2023, it was reported that HSBC had closed the bank accounts of the pro-democracy League of Social Democrats (LSD), and had refused to give reasons for its decision.

+Digital Assets Development

+In April 2026, HSBC has been awarded Hong Kong's one of the first stablecoin issuer licences by Hong Kong Monetary Authority.

 Other Hong Kong operations

 Hang Seng Bank

 HSBC acquired a 62.14%, controlling interest in the local Hang Seng Bank in 1965 during a crisis of the latter.
 The Hang Seng Index for stock prices in Hong Kong is named after the Hang Seng Bank.

 In October 2025, HSBC, the majority shareholder of Hang Seng Bank, announced that it would privatise Hang Seng Bank by purchasing the 38% that it didn't already own, and take the company off the SEHK after completion.